Permissionless-Software-Foundation/psf-multisig-minting/README.md

 OPTIONS
-  -a, --appId=appId  appId string to categorize data -c, --centralized  Use centralized mode to connect to P2WDB.
-  -d, --data=data    String of data to write to the P2WDB -n, --name=name    Name of wallet
+  -a, --appId=appId  appId string to categorize data -d, --data=data    String of data to write to the P2WDB -n, --name=name    Name of wallet

+DESCRIPTION
+  In order to execute this command, the wallet must contain some BCH and some PSF token, in order to pay for the write to the P2WDB.
 ```

 _See code: [src/commands/p2wdb-write.js](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet/blob/vv2.14.2/src/commands/p2wdb-write.js)_